wasserth/TotalSegmentator/README.md

 > Note: If you run on CPU use the option `--fast` or `--roi_subset` to greatly improve runtime.

 > Note: This is not a medical device and is not intended for clinical usage.
+However, it is part of several FDA-approved products, where it has been certified as a component of the overall system.

 ### Subtasks